dan-damit/BackupWorkstation/README.md

 License
 Include your chosen license file (recommended: MIT).
 If no license is present, the project is assumed MIT for convenience until you pick a specific license.

-Next steps I can help with
-- Draft the JSON manifest schema and validation logic
-- Add a restore preview UI that lists which .reg files will be applied and what will be skipped
-- Create a small CLI wrapper for headless backups or scheduled captures Which of those would you like next?